majgis/npm-bundle/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)
 # npm-bundle

-Similar to `npm pack` but includes all dependencies.
+Similar to `npm pack` but includes packages in the dependencies section of the package.json.

 If you wish to include dependencies and use `npm-pack` you must do the
 following: